root-project/web/manual/python/index.md

 ## Running Python from the ROOT/Cling interpreter

-In ROOT can run any Python command via the [TPython](https://root.cern/doc/master/classTPython.html) class.
+In ROOT can run any Python command via the {% include ref class="TPython" %} class.

  _**Example**_

 {% highlight C++ %}